Wisconsin State Law Library

 Wis JI-Criminal 1214

-§ 940.225(2)(g) Second degree sexual assault: sexual contact or intercourse without consent with a patient or resident
+§ 940.225(2)(f) Second degree sexual assault: sexual intercourse without consent while aided or abetted

 Summary

 To be guilty of this offense, the prosecution must prove that the defendant was an employee of a facility or program listed under s.
-940.295(2)(b), (c), (h), or (k) and had sexual contact or sexual intercourse with a person who was a patient or resident of that facility or program.
+940.295(2)(b), (c), (h), or (k) and had sexual intercourse with a person who was a patient or resident of that facility or program.

 Elements of the Offense